 State and Local Income Tax (SALT).
 State and local income and property taxes will be deductible up to a combined $10,000 cap.
 This means that most individuals will likely be filing with the standard deduction.

 Alternative Minimum Tax.
 The AMT exemption amount will increase to $70,300 for single filers and $109,400 for MFJ and will phase out for those filers at $500,000 and $1MM respectively.

 Capital Gains Tax Rate.
 There is no change to the tax law.
 For most investors, the long-term capital gains rate will be 0%, 15%, or 20%.

 Estate Tax.
 The 40% estate tax rate would apply to estates valued at $11.2MM for a single filer or $22.4MM for couples.

 Corporate Tax.
-Over a year when President Trump was just elected president, I wrote about the possible effect to stock prices a lower corporate tax rate would have.
+Over a year ago, when President Trump was just elected president, I wrote about the possible effect on stock prices a lower corporate tax rate would have.
 I suspected the tax rate would be closer to 20%, rather than the 15% he first proposed.
 I was very close to the actual rate, which is now 21%.
 Additionally, the corporate AMT is now repealed.
 A reason why the stock market has rallied for the past 14 months is partially due to the probability of lower corporate taxes.
 I plan to write about this some more in the future.

 529 College Savings Plans.
 Traditionally, 529s could only be used for qualified higher-education expenses (tuition, books, etc.).
 Now, account holders can use 529 funds (up to $10,000 per year) towards elementary or secondary public, private, or religious school tuition.